Braves vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Mateo has recorded 27 hits with five doubles, six home runs and seven walks.
-He has driven in 19 runs with 11 stolen bases.
+- Mullins has recorded 29 hits with five doubles, two triples, four home runs and 20 walks.
+He has driven in 28 runs with 11 stolen bases.

 |Opponent